Seeed-Studio/wiki-documents/docs/Edge/Raspberry_Pi_Devices/reComputer_R1000/Applications/fuxa/recomputer_r1000_with_fuxa_to_achieve_SCADA.md

     </div>

 ### Software Preparation
+* Python 3.11 may be incompatible with fuxa.
+If your Python version is 3.11, please consider changing to a different Python version.
 * Using [fuxa](https://github.com/frangoteam/FUXA) on reComputer R1000.You can refer to the following steps to install fuxa on reComputer R1000
   ```shell
     ## You need to have installed Node Version 14 || 16 || 18.